 Health from Within

-Still, he worked on his mental and spiritual self.
+Still, he work to on his mental and spiritual self.

 He turned to Dr. Daniel G. Amens book, “Change Your Brain Change Your Life,” and The Medical Medium‘s nutritional regimens, two trusted sources which extol the virtues of food and nutrition as methodologies to heal your brain and bodies.